mat-docs/Portal.Site/docs/manual/articles/profiling.md

 From version 11.2.3.460 onwards, ATLAS application now includes Jet Brains dotTrace and dotMemory profilers, which can be accessed via the Tools menu.
-Users can capture snapshots that can be shared with the ATLAS development team for further debugging.
+This function allows users to take snapshots, which can be shared with the ATLAS development team for debugging purposes.
+Please use this feature only when specifically requested by the development team.

 !!! warning
     The profilers capture a large amount of information and will generate a large file.
 Please limit the amount of time